smart-scaler/obliq-charts/docs/aws-iam-policies.md

 ---

-**Note**: This document should be reviewed and updated as the Avesha Agents platform evolves and new AWS permission requirements are identified.
+**Note**: This document should be reviewed and updated as the Obliq SRE Agent platform evolves and new AWS permission requirements are identified.